bonitasoft/bonita-examples/bonita-loan-request-application/README.md

 ```
 Beware that the field "processId" is incorrect, due to a limitation of the Json / Javascript `Long` size, which is
 smaller that the `Long` size in Java (or Kotlin).
 The symptom is that the last digits are 0000 instead of real value.
+[CA A UN IMPACT OU PAS?
+IL FAUT L'INDIQUER ET SI OUI, DIRE RAPIDEMENT COMMENT LE CONTOURNER]

 ### Interact with the process

-Now we need to execute the process, as a human would do, so that the flow goes forward.
+[A REVOIR AVEC TES MOTS]
+Our platform and process are now ready to be executed.
+We have to set interactions with the process to execute it as in any use case where there are human interaction during the flow.
 The interactions depend on the design of our process.
-Let's complete our main application flow:
+I have prepared a few examples of application flows:
 ```kotlin
 ...
 executeProcess(requester, validator, processDefinition)